Child Development Service - Occupational Therapist

 About the Role

 An exciting opportunity has become available within the Child Development Service for an Occupational Therapist with an interest in working with tamariki/children and their whānau/community support.
-The position is 32 hrs per week (0.8 FTE).
+The position is 32 hrs per week (0.8 FTE) and based at Palmerston North Hospital.

 About the Team